 - Read the article entitled My Internet Is Not Working.

-- Eliminate WiFi as a potential source of the problem: To determine if your WiFi device may be causing slow internet speeds, directly connect your device to the cable modem with an ethernet cable.
+- Test WiFi as a potential source of the problem: To determine if your WiFi device may be causing slow internet speeds, directly connect your device to the cable modem with an ethernet cable.
 Test browsing speeds with the same browser and frequently visited website(s) as you normally would.
 If internet speed seems slow, your WiFi network is most likely not an issue.
 If you notice speeds are improved, the WiFi network may be affecting internet speeds.
 Refer to the next bullet point below to further resolve the issue.

 - Slow WiFi: Please reference the support article on Troubleshooting Wireless Internet if your WiFi network is suspected to be an issue.